khriskempis/music-quiz-app/README.md

 - can fill out a survey of what they think

 ----
-##### User Flow
+#### User Flow

-When arriving to the landing page, a user can immedietely jump into the test taking portion of the application.
-They can also scroll down and view the current features of the app.
+When arriving to the landing page, a user can immedietely jump into the test taking portion of the application without initially registering.
+Otherwise, they can scroll down and view the current features of the app.

 ![](./src/assets/photos/readMePhotos/Landing.png)

-They may also choose to register for an account on the Landing page and be taken directly to the Dashboard.
-This is where they can choose between a different tests to practice their skills.
+They may also choose to register for an account on the Landing page and be taken directly to the Dashboard page.
+The Dashboard is where they can choose between a different tests to practice their skills.

 ![](./src/assets/photos/readMePhotos/Dashboard.png)